AleDenshi/comfy.guide/content/server/i2p-daemon.md

 author: "David Uhden"
 ---

 I2P, also known as the "Invisible Internet Project," is a decentralized anonymizing network designed to protect users' privacy and anonymity.
+All communications through I2P are anonymous, meaning participants do not reveal their real IP addresses to each other, and are end-to-end encrypted.
 I2P uses "[garlic routing](https://geti2p.net/en/docs/how/garlic-routing)", a technique that bundles multiple messages together into a single encrypted packet.
 This offers advantages over onion routing by increasing the efficiency and security of the network, as it is harder for adversaries to correlate packets and trace them back to their source.

 I2Pd, also known as the "I2P Daemon", is an alternative implementation of the I2P router written in C++.
 Unlike the standard I2P implementation written in Java, I2Pd is designed to be lightweight and resource efficient.
 I2Pd maintains compatibility with the I2P network, allowing users to access the same services and benefits while providing a better performance.